 The Institute may make the following supplemental payments to employees absent from work due to an occupational injury or illness:

-- If an employee is absent for fewer than the five scheduled work days required to assure wage replacement benefits, the Institute may pay the employee his or her base weekly gross salary, plus any applicable shift differential.
+1. If an employee is absent for fewer than the five scheduled work days required to assure wage replacement benefits, the Institute may pay the employee their base weekly gross salary, plus any applicable shift differential.
 If an employee is absent for six or more work days, wage replacement benefits will begin and will compensate lost wages at 60% of the employee's Average Weekly Wage.
 For this purpose, the Average Weekly Wage is based on the prior 52 weeks before the date of injury.
 Payments are tax-free and no deductions are taken.

-- If an employee’s wage replacement benefit, are significantly less than their base weekly gross salary, they may elect to supplement 40% of their accumulated Sick Time to make up the difference.
-This election is automatically withdrawn from the employees accrued Sick Time unless the employee opts out.
-The supervisor will report the time as deductions from Sick Time, and if the employee opts out, the supervisor reports as leave without pay.
-An employee can opt out at any time during the leave; if so, they are responsible for reimbursing the Institute for their share of benefits costs such as health insurance or personal insurance coverage.
+2. If an employee’s wage replacement benefit is less than their base weekly gross salary, they can elect to supplement their wage replacement benefit by using accumulated Sick Time to make up the 40% difference.
+The supervisor must then report the supplemental time as Sick Time.
+If the employee does not elect to supplement the wage replacement benefit, the supervisor reports the unpaid time as Leave Without Pay (LWOP).
+An employee who has elected to supplement with Sick Time can opt out of supplementing for future payments at any time during the leave; if so, the employee is responsible, after the opt-out takes effect, for reimbursing the Institute for their share of benefits costs such as health insurance or personal insurance coverage.
+If the employee does not make an election, accumulated Sick Time will automatically be used to supplement their wage replacement benefit.

-- Because there may be administrative delays before the employee actually receives wage replacement benefits for the first five days, Sick Time balances are charged to cover these days of absence.
-The five days of Sick Time (or personal leave, for hourly paid staff) will be restored if adequate medical documentation is presented.
-If an employee is out more than 21 consecutive work days, the employee is paid for the first five days that they were out of work due to the injury or illness.
-If the Institute pays the employee the first five days of absence, the employee must return this amount to MIT's Payroll Office, either by endorsement of the wage replacement check, or by future payroll deduction.
+3. Because there may be administrative delays before the employee actually receives wage replacement benefits for the first five days, Sick Time balances may be used to cover these days of absence.
+If an employee is out for more than 21 consecutive work days, the employee will also receive wage replacement for the first five days that they were out of work due to the injury or illness.
+Sick Time used for the first five days may be restored if the employee endorses their wage replacement check to MIT and sends it to MIT’s Workers' Compensation Administration.
+This will restore 60% of used Sick Time and the remaining 40% will continue to be charged as Sick Time unless the employee opts to buy this time back by payroll deductions.

 4.5.4 Leaves and Benefits while on Workers' Compensation Leave